lifeissotough/sqappthinktankinternal/README.md

-# SB Admin rewritten in Angular6 and Bootstrap 4
+# SQ APP FOR INTERNAL is rewritten in Angular6 and Bootstrap 4

 Simple Dashboard Admin App built using Angular 6 and Bootstrap 4